MorphiaOrg/morphia/docs/reference/content/getting-started/quick-tour.md

 This snippet creates the Morphia instance we'll be using in our simple application.
 The `Morphia` class exists to configure the `Mapper` to be used and to define various system-wide defaults.
 It is also what is used to create the `Datastore` we'll be using.
-With this approach we could conceivable configure Morphia once and then connect to multiple databases by creating different `Datastore` instances.
+With this approach we could conceivably configure Morphia once and then connect to multiple databases by creating different `Datastore` instances.
    In practice, this is likely pretty rare but it is possible.
-The `Datastore` takes two parameters:  the `MongoClient` used to connect to mongodb and the name of the database to use.
+The `Datastore` takes two parameters:  the `MongoClient` used to connect to MongoDB and the name of the database to use.

 The second line, which we skipped over, deserves a bit of consideration.
 In this case, we're telling Morphia to look at every class in the package we've given and find every class annotated with `@Entity` (which we'll cover shortly) and discover the mapping metadata we've